gap-system/gap-distribution/README.md

 ## Tests of package development versions for their compatibility with the GAP development version

-Status of standard tests for development versions of packages from the [gap-packages](https://github.com/gap-packages) organisation.
+Status of standard tests for [development versions of GAP packages having a public repository on GitHub](https://gap-packages.github.io/).

 | for branch | Click on the badge to see the status for each package |
 |------------|-------------------------------------------------------|